 - Create and manage email groups.

 Visit the Safe Computing website for security best practices to protect your computer, mobile devices, data, and your identity.

 - Choosing a strong and secure UMICH Password keeps your identity and U-M systems safe.
 Set up account recovery preferences to reset your password if you forget it.

 - Report online abuse, harassment, or suspicious email to the university's User Advocate.

-- Register your laptop with U-M Department of Public Safety
+- Register your laptop with U-M Division of Public Safety & Security

 - We recommend using a security kit to lock down computer components.

 - Connect to MWireless for the fastest, most secure WiFi on campus, available in most university buildings and residence halls and on the Diag.